-GENV 282 Geographic Information Systems (3 sem. hrs.)
+GENV 281 General Ecology (3 sem. hrs.)
+A study of the structure and dynamics of ecosystems.
+Consideration of plant and animal populations in relation to physical, chemical, and biological factors affecting their interaction and productivity.
+Considerable laboratory time is devoted to the study of local ecosystems, field sampling techniques, and field trips to ecological research areas.
+Cross-listed: BIOL 281 Prerequisite(s): BIOL 103, 104, and 105; or BIOL 113 and 114; or equivalent (0-0; 3-3) GENV 282 Geographic Information Systems (3 sem. hrs.)
 Students are invited into understanding and using quantitative and computational inquiry to understand and discern computer-based spatial analysis as a mode of inquiry.
-Students develop confidence in using Geographic Information Systems (GIS) and accompanying computer-based, spatial analytical tools to model geographic problems using mathematical and computing notation.
+Students develop confidence in using Geographic Information Systems (GIS) and accompanying computerbased, spatial analytical tools to model geographic problems using mathematical and computing notation.
 Students are provided with the opportunity to investigate the theory and practical utility of GIS through collecting empirical spatial data, analyzing quantitative data, conducting computational spatial analyses to answer meaningful geographic and environmental questions, making judgements based on quantitative information derived from these analyses, and communicating the results with purposeful, multi-audience cartographic products.
 Prerequisite(s): None.
 (0-0; 3-2) GENV 312 Wilderness, Water, and Global Warming: Canadian Environmental History (3 sem. hrs.)
 A thematic case study approach to Canadian Environmental History that highlights the nation's unique reciprocal relationships with nature as illustrated through ideas (Wilderness), material resources (Water) and social/ethical issues (Global Warming).
 Investigates how "natural" elements like climate, topography, plants, animals and diseases have influenced our choices about nature, and how "cultural" content, like "clean/green" energy initiatives, pipeline projects, save the whale campaigns, and fear of climate change, have shaped our perceptions of the places we inhabit.
 Critically engages the ethical decisions we make about the environment that may determine the future we wish to construct as Canadian and global citizens.
 NB: Offered every other year.
 Cross-listed: HIST 339.
 Prerequisite(s): 6 sem. hrs. of geography and environment including one of GENV 111, 212, 131, or 230 or instructor's consent.
 (0-0; 3-0) GENV 316 Plant Ecology (3 sem. hrs.)
 The crucial role of plant ecology in shaping major habitats, including those in British Columbia, will be examined.
 A trip to Salt Spring Island will highlight the threatened Garry oak ecosystem and other features of interest.
 Field trips throughout the course will highlight the population dynamics and interrelationships of plant communities in natural habitats, agricultural crops and managed forests.
 Critical assessment of planetary stewardship will form a common theme across various issues in plant ecology.
 NB: Summer sessions only.
-Offered every other year.
-Cross-listed: BIOL 318 Prerequisite(s): BIOL 103, 104, and 105; or BIOL 113, 114.
+Offered every other year Cross-listed: BIOL 318 Prerequisite(s): BIOL 103, 104, and 105; or BIOL 113, 114.
 (0-0; 3-0) GENV 318 Tropical Botany (3 sem. hrs.)
-This course explores the botanical riches of the tropics, focussing on the plant life of Hawaii.
+This course explores the botanical riches of the tropics, focusing on the plant life of Hawaii.
 The course traces fundamentals of plant taxonomy, physiology and ecology in relation to complexities of existence on the most isolated island chain in the world.
 Issues related to indigenous vegetation including effects of introduced animals and plants, agriculture and ethnobotany will be discussed.
 The course will involve one week of lectures at Trinity Western University Langley campus and two weeks of lectures and field work in the Hawaiian Islands.
 NB: Offered every other year.